bhashyani/Codverse_Bhashyani_Jazzee2025/README.md

 # Codverse_Bhashyani_Jazzee2025
 # Uplife – Your Wallet’s Best Decision

-**Uplife** was built during a 48-hour hackathon with one simple goal in mind:
 **Make personal finance simple, smart, and accessible for everyone.**

 We noticed that most people — especially salaried individuals — want to save or invest but don’t know *where to start*.
 Professional advisors are expensive, and finance apps are often either too generic or overloaded with confusing data.